rainbowdashlabs/sql-java/README.md

 );
 ```

-You may have noticed some other parameter there than just type.
+You may have noticed some other parameter there than just the column type.
 We will come to this in a moment.

 ## Data consistency